REB: Reducing Biases in Representation for Industrial Anomaly Detection: Method

-The vanilla KNN-based anomaly detection directly retrieves the $K$ most similar features for a query feature and calculates the average Euclidean distance as the anomaly score.
-However, using a vanilla KNN is too ideal for assuming the patch-level feature space is homogeneous.
-This assumption fails to account for the local density bias that arises due to the complex intra-image distribution and irregular characteristics of defects.

-We propose LDKNN to solve this problem via two steps: local density learning and normalized anomaly detection.
-Local density learning calculates the local density for each feature in the memory bank.
-Considering the local density bias, we retrieve each feature's $K$ nearest neighbors (KNNs) and compute the average distance $d_{m_i}$ of these KNNs by
+The vanilla KNN-based anomaly detection process involves retrieving the $K$ most similar feature points for a query feature and calculating the average Euclidean distance as the anomaly score.
+However, using a vanilla KNN is too ideal for assuming the patch-level feature space to be homogeneous.
+This assumption does not consider the local density bias stemming from the complex intra-image distribution and irregular characteristics of defects.
+In the final training step, local density measurements are conducted for each feature point in the memory bank.
+Specifically, for each feature point $d_{m_i}$, Its $K$ nearest neighbor features (KNNs) are retrieved and the average distance between it and its KNNs is calculated as the local density by

-where $m_{i,k}$ denotes the $k$-th neighbor of $x_i$ and $mean_K(\cdot)$ is the mean function to calculate the average Euclidean distance between $m_i$ and the $K$ neighbors.
+where $m_{i}^{k}$ denotes the $k$-th neighbor of $m_i$ and $mean_K(\cdot)$ is the mean function to calculate the average Euclidean distance between $m_i$ and the $K$ neighbors.
 The distance measures the local density in the memory bank.
-The bigger the density, the smaller the distance.
-In the testing process, for each patch-level feature, we first use 1-NN to retrieve the most similar feature in the memory bank, and the Euclidean distance is calculated to obtain the patch-level detection results.
-The patch-level anomaly score $s_{f^j}$ for patch feature $\textbf{f}^j$ under detection is estimated as
+The smaller the distance, the bigger the density.
+Then, a local density-based memory bank $\textbf{\textit{M}}_{ld}$ is obtained, where each feature point has its local density attribute value.